 CTRL + SHIFT + →: Select all cells within data region

-And this looks much better than having the bare ranking on it's own.
-Off camera, I'll complete this change for other two rankings.
+And this looks much better than having the bare ranking on its own.
+Off-camera, I'll complete this change for the other two rankings.

-These rankings concert to tell you much more about sales manager performance, than the chart on the left hand side.
-Let's take for example, Batiste, who has the second highest revenue of all sales managers.
+These rankings conserve to tell you much more about sales manager performance than the chart on the left hand side.
+Let's take, for example, Batiste, who has the second highest revenue of all sales managers.

 Given this position, you might assume that Batiste had a very strong sales year in 2013.
 However, this is not the case.
 Last year, his ability to keep customers was in the lower half of the group, and his ability to attract new customers was even worse, coming in third last overall.